Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations: Related Work

 \subsection{Learnable Image Filtering}

-Learnable image filtering leverages data to learn filter rules or weights, enabling adaptive content modeling, suppression, and extraction~\cite{TrainableGuided_2018_CVPR,Bandpass_2020_CVPR,LowPassDeblur_2023_ICCV}.
-In high-level vision, learnable filters such as tree filters~\cite{LTF_2019_NIPS,LTFv2_2020_NIPS} and non-local operations~\cite{NL_2018_CVPR,NLCRF_2022_CVPR} have proven effective for modeling feature dependencies and preserving object structures.
+Learnable image filtering learns filter rules or weights from data, enabling adaptive content modeling, suppression, and extraction~\cite{Bandpass_2020_CVPR,LowPassDeblur_2023_ICCV}.
+In high-level vision, learnable filters such as tree~\cite{LTF_2019_NIPS,LTFv2_2020_NIPS} and non-local~\cite{NL_2018_CVPR,NLCRF_2022_CVPR} filters have proven effective for modeling dependencies and preserving structures.
 In low-level vision, non-local filters are effective in exploiting self-similarity priors to preserve structures~\cite{Pansharpening_2024_CVPR}, remove noise~\cite{NLRN_2018_NIPS}, and recover details~\cite{Mei_2021_CVPR}.
-In cross-modal SR, deformable filters~\cite{DKN_2021_IJCV}, cross-domain adaptive filters~\cite{MMSR_ECCV_2022}, and degradation-aware filters~\cite{DORNet_2025_CVPR} have been introduced to facilitate multi-modal feature fusion.
-However, these filters are designed for well-aligned data and may fail to transfer guidance information reliably when misalignments occur.
+In cross-modal SR, degradation-aware filters~\cite{DORNet_2025_CVPR}, cross-domain adaptive filters~\cite{MMSR_ECCV_2022}, and deformable filters~\cite{DKN_2021_IJCV} have been introduced to facilitate multi-modal feature processing and fusion.
+These filters are, however, designed for well-aligned data and may fail to transfer guidance information reliably when misalignments occur.

-We observe that the guide, even after alignment (translation), contains both structures essential for enhancing the source and {\ul redundant content} due to modality discrepancies.
-To address this, rather than filtering or fusing the guide, we design a filter that learns content-aware kernels to perform reference-based discriminative self-enhancement on the source.
-This enables HR and faithful SR results, free from the negative effects of redundant guide content.
+We further observe that the guide, even after alignment (translation), contains both structures essential for source enhancement and redundant content due to modality discrepancies.
+Therefore, \textit{rather than filtering or fusing the guide}, we design a filter that learns content-aware kernels to perform reference-based discriminative self-enhancement on the source.
+This enables HR and faithful SR predictions, free from the effects of redundant guide content.